CSkicko/ReadMe-Generator/README.md

 ## Installation
 ```
 Run the following commands on the command line to install the package:
-- npm install inquirer
+-
-- npm install some other package
 ```

 ## Usage
-This is how to use the application

 ## Collaborators
 The following personnel have contributed to the production of this project:
-- Craig
-- Alex
-- Michael
+-

 ## Contribution Guidelines
-If you would like to contribute, please follow these steps

 ## Tests
-These are the test instructions

 ## Questions
-Should you have any questions, please contact me via [GitHub](https://github.com/CSkicko) or by email at craig.skicko@gmail.com
+Should you have any questions, please contact me via [GitHub](https://github.com/) or by email at